Why isn't my property growing in value?

 Frequently they’ve found the value of their property on completion is considerably less than the contract price and some will have to wait for over a decade before they see any capital or rental growth.

-In general they would have been much better off buying an established apartment rather than a new one.
+In general, they would have been much better off buying an established apartment rather than a new one.

-7. They believed the hype
+7. Unfortunately I believed the hype

 Many unfortunate investors bought the wrong property because they looked for the next “hotspot.”

 While they may have enjoyed some short-term capital growth, since then property values have dropped as have rentals and they now have negative equity – especially those who bought in mining towns.

 Many of Australia’s worst-performing property markets over the past few years have mirrored the ups and downs of the mining sector and many investors have been burned by following the advice of the “hot spotters” who recommended them.